 - A specific Fogging Machine is now regularly used, to thoroughly deep clean, sterilise and decontaminate all rooms.

 - A temperature body scanner has been installed at the front door in the reception area.
 This will automatically scan any person wishing to enter Aveley Lodge including our staff, nurses, GP’s etc and will decline entry if someone displays a raised temperature.
 It also reminds people to wear a face mask.

 - A Q.R. code has been allocated to Aveley Lodge and has been installed in reception for every person to register their details each time they visit Aveley Lodge as part of the Governments nationwide Track and Trace scheme

 - Alexa Speakers are available for the residents to use to listen to music etc around the home and new LED T’Vs have been installed in every single residents’ bedroom.

 - A tablet has been purchased to specifically accommodate Skype and Zoom calls between residents and their families and friends.

 - A new nurse call bell system has been installed.

 - A new electronic care planning system has been installed and is now up and running which has allowed us to go paperless with our record keeping.
 In due course, it will allow nominated persons such as family members to remotely access care plans, activities records etc.

 - New hoists, new slings and shower equipment have been purchased to help with infection control.

 - A new external staff changing area has been installed and is currently in use by all staff.
 This means staff change into their uniforms prior to entry to the building and no uniform is taken home, it is laundered on site to prevent cross-contamination.

-- A second medical grade air filtration unit has been installed which means these two units take air from the communal areas and filter it to remove all known pathogens before being returned on the common living areas.
+- A third medical grade air filtration unit has been installed which means these three units take air from the communal areas and filter it to remove all known pathogens before being returned on the common living areas.